Christ Church Horizons

 The participants celebrate completing the programme with a 'graduation day' in Christ Church, where they attend taster lectures, discuss their interests in subject-specific groups, and meet current undergraduates.

-Oxford applicants from Barnet state schools are invited to Christ Church for a series of admissions tests before the summer of Year 13 and interview workshops in Year 13.
-We aim to increase the participants’ understanding of what to expect in each stage of the admissions process, as well as to support them in practising the skills required in these stages, thereby increasing their confidence in their own abilities.
+Oxford applicants from Barnet state schools are invited to attend a series of online admissions tests workshops before the summer of Year 13 and online interview workshops in Year 13.

 'Before I came on the programme I thought that Oxford was way out of my reach but the programme made me rethink.
 Now I am seriously considering to apply to Oxford University and I just want to thank you for that.
 Horizons programme did not only expand my understanding of different subjects but helped me understand more about university and the application process.
 It was a pleasure to be part of this course and I hope it would be continued throughout the years.'